 Enabling IPv6 for hosted apps

-The procedure described below allows apps deployed to Cloud Foundry Application Runtime to be reached using IPv6 addresses.
+The procedure described below allows apps deployed to Cloud Foundry Application Runtime (CFAR) to be reached using IPv6 addresses.

 Note: Amazon Web Services (AWS) EC2 instances currently do not support IPv6.

 To enable support for IPv6 app domains:

-Configure DNS to resolve application domains to an IPv6 address on your external load balancer.
+Configure DNS to resolve app domains to an IPv6 address on your external load balancer.

-Note: Your IPv4 interface for the system domain and IPv6 interface for application domain can be configured on the same or different load balancers.
+Note: Your IPv4 interface for the system domain and IPv6 interface for app domain can be configured on the same or different load balancers.